eftomi/SheetDefinedFunctionsInExcel/README.md

 =ModuleInput("Projectile", A2:C8, "Time", 0.5)
 ```

-Our module will thus be called "Projectile", its structure and formulas are defined in the range A2:C8.
+Our module will thus be called "Projectile", its structure and formulas are defined in range A2:C8.
 The names of the inputs are descriptive, and we'll refer to them when we will use the model.
-The initial values will be displayed in cells B2 to B5 with ModuleInput() functions as their value; we can conveniently use them while constructing and updating the "body" of our module:
+When entering the ModuleInput() functions into cells B2 to B5, the initial values 130, 25, 0 and 0.5 will be displayed in these cells; we can conveniently use them while constructing and updating the "body" of our module:

 ![Projectile model](/images/projectile2.png)

 As it can be seen from the picture above, we used absolute references for module range $A$2:$C$8 to simplify copying the formula from cell B2 to cells B3..B5.
 Since we have module argument names (initial speed, initial angle ...) already nicely written in cells A2..A5, we used references to these cells as the third argument to ModuleInput() functions.
-Similarly, we took values from cells B2..B5 to be initial input values for our module.

 **In this way, we defined module "Projectile" with four input "slots" - in other words, cells B2 to B5 will take input parameters when the model will be used.
-This is important since the body of our model (formulas which calculate distance in altitude) should use these input values.**
+This is important since the body of our model (formulas which calculate distance in altitude) should use (reference) these input values.**

 ### Module outputs

-For the outputs (result values) we use function ModuleOutput():
+To declare outputs (results of the module) we use function ModuleOutput():

 `=ModuleOutput(module_name, output_name, output_value)`

-- `module_name` is a name for our module
+- `module_name` is the name for our module
-- `output_name` is the name of the output
+- `output_name` is the name of the output that we are declaring
 - `output_value` is the value which will be returned to the caller

-For our projectile, we define two outputs (distance and altitude), so we need two ModuleOutput() functions.
+For our projectile, we declare two outputs (distance and altitude), so we need two ModuleOutput() functions.
 Let's put them in cells C7 and C8 like:

 ```
 =ModuleOutput("Projectile", "Distance", B7)